lacework/ops/aws-access-key/README.md

 | `aws_dynamodb_profile_name`                | Key containing AWS Profile where DynamoDB table is.                     |

+Each of these variables needs to be a string (wrap "" around them).
+Examples: `expire_age="125"`, `send_slack="True"`

 ### Building the container

-You can build this container with the following:
+You can build this container with the following (make sure you're in the correct dir with this Dockerfile):

 ```
 $ docker build -t lacework/aws-access-key .